Remarks on the method of modulus of continuity and the modified dissipative porous media equation: Abstract

 \section{Abstract}

-In this paper we study the method of Modulus of Continuity to show the global well-posedness of some differential equations.
-In particular we prove the global well-posedness of the modified Porous Media Equation. \textbf{Keywords: Porous Media Equation; Quasi-geostrophic Equation, Criticality, Besov Space}
+We employ Besov space techniques and the method of modulus of continuity to obtain the global well-posedness of the modified Porous Media Equation. \textbf{Keywords: Porous Media Equation, Quasi-geostrophic Equation, Criticality, Besov Space}

-\footnote{2000MSC : 35Mxx, 35Qxx, 35Sxx} \footnote{The corresponding author can be reached at the following: ky2168@stanford.edu}